Health and insurance

 If you are a non-EU/EEA/Swiss citizen who is required to pay tuition fees for your studies at Lund University, you are covered by a special insurance provided by the Swedish government called FAS+.
 This insurance includes accident cover, costs for home transport in case of illness or accident, liability cover, legal expenses and property cover.

-- Read more at the Swedish Tax Office website about how to register in the Swedish Population Register and what documents you need as a non-EU/EEA citizen (new window)
+- Information on how to register in the Swedish Population Register and what documents you need as a non-EU/EAA citizen on the Swedish Tax Office website

 - FAS+ claim form (new window)

 If you are admitted to studies lasting shorter than 12 months

 If you are coming to study at Lund University for a shorter time period than 12 months, you will not be able to register for a Swedish identity number (personal number) and will therefore not be a part of the Swedish social insurance system.
 This applies regardless of whether you are an EU/EEA or non-EU/EEA student and whether you are an exchange student, are studying stand-alone courses or are studying a degree programme that is shorter than 12 months.
 You will still have insurance offered by Lund University as per the information above (Student IN for EU/EEA citizens and FAS + for non-EU/EEA citizens who are liable to pay tuition fees), but it is important that you check if you need any additional insurance for your time in Sweden.

 Specific questions regarding international student insurance cover should be directed to your programme or exchange studies coordinator.